Home Learning - Owls

 Mathletics: Log on to www.mathletics.co.uk to find your personalised home learning.
 Your Mathletics user name and password are stuck in the front of your reading diaries.

 We are encouraging the children to do other activities on Mathletics to support their learning.
 These activities do not have 'points' but will make a difference to your child's understanding, knowledge and skills.
 Thank you for supporting them at home.

-Times Tables - This week we will be revisiting the 4 times table.
-There will be Mathletics set as usual.
+Times Tables - this week we will be revisiting the 6 times table

-4 times table -out of order and including related division facts
+6 times table out of order and including related division facts

 18 ÷ 6 =